 General information for ALL applicants:

-- If selected to receive an Esperanza scholarship, recipient MUST attend the Fiesta of Hope Scholarship Award Ceremony on Friday, June 16, 2017.
+- If selected to receive an Esperanza scholarship, a recipient MUST attend the Fiesta of Hope Scholarship Award Ceremony on Friday, June 22, 2018.

 - Applicants will be evaluated based on their academic achievements, quality of personal statements, recommendation letters, individual interviews, volunteerism and family income.
 Esperanza reserves the right to review special cases and circumstances on a case by case basis.